veroanalytic/66-days-of-data/README.md

 **Thoughts:**
-For now, I am done with taking Python courses.
-I have enough base knowledge to undertake tasks and projects, and most of my efforts will be to assess when Python can be of use, and then honing in its implementation.
+With enough base knowledge to undertake tasks and projects, my continued efforts will be assessing when Python can be of use, and then honing in on its implementation.

 **Link to work:**